catseye/Chrysoberyl/article/HTML5 Installations.md

 ### noit o' mnain worb

 *   installation-of: [noit o' mnain worb][]
+*   installation-description: This is a web-based implementation of the [noit o' mnain worb][] probabilistic particle automaton, implemented in Javascript on an HTML5 canvas.
 *   installed-implementation: worb.js
 *   interactive: true
 *   animated: true